wally1/cs2340-team7/tomcat-todo/README.md

 Changelog
 ============================
+7/19/2013
+-Added congratulations.jsp, to display winner and prompt users to play a new game.
+-Modified RiskGame, TodoServlet, and Territory to reflect victory condition (destroying homebases) -Game ends when the 2nd to last Homebase is destroyed.
+-M5 finished.

 7/16/2013
 -Added command.jsp, where players can command their units to move and attack -Modified TodoServlet to include input from command .jsp